 The fresh and dried leaves make a tasty addition to any salad and are a suitable substitute for any spinach dish.
 Leaves can be mixed with other vegetables to make goulash or vegetarian casseroles or cooked like collard greens with some vegan butter and a little vinegar.
 You can also use the dried leaves as a substitute for dried parsley as a seasoning or garnish.
 Moringa is very potent.
-Eat raw / dried sparingly
+Eat raw or dried leaves sparingly.

 I’ve never heard of any culture traditionally using Moringa leaves raw in dishes.
-If you are cooking with the fresh leaves, you could cook several cups of leaves for the whole dish, so each person gets a good helping of moringa.
-When cooking Moringa, some of the nutrients will be lost, but cooking is also known to make some nutrients in foods more bioavailable which may also be the case with Moringa.
+If you are cooking with the fresh leaves, you could cook several cups of leaves for the whole dish, so each person gets a good helping of Moringa.
+When cooking Moringa, some of the nutrients will be lost.
+However, cooking is also known to make some nutrients in foods more bioavailable, which may also be the case with Moringa.
 So if you have an abundance of Moringa, you could consume some in your cooking as well as some of the raw powder.

-I've had people ask me what 100 g of fresh Moringa leaves equals in terms of volume, and what the equivalent amount in powder would be.
+I've had people ask me what 100 grams of fresh Moringa leaves equals in terms of volume, and what the equivalent amount in powder would be.